Airplane Mode® & IP

 5. Cultural positioning: Lock in Airplane Mode® as the definitive symbol of digital disconnection and human presence

-Each class is being drafted with watertight legal clarity, cross-class integration, and commercial elasticity — using a maximal specification methodology developed exclusively for the Airplane Mode™ brand architecture.
+Each class has been created with watertight legal clarity, cross-class integration, and commercial elasticity — using a maximal specification methodology developed exclusively for the Airplane Mode™ brand architecture.

 Interwoven Trademark Families